Gastric Dilatation-Volvulus In Dogs — Bloat, Torsion, Deep-Chested Breeds & Prevention

 Gastric Dilation-Volvulus or Bloat in dogs is a serious condition that can even lead to death if not treated properly at the right time.
 While the exact causes of bloat continue to be a matter of medical speculation, certain breeds are found to be more susceptible to this life-threatening condition.

-The owners of these breeds, as mentioned here, should take extra care to look for symptoms of bloat in their dogs and initiate immediate medical attention before the condition worsens.
+As mentioned here, the owners of these breeds should take extra care to look for symptoms of bloat in their dogs and initiate immediate medical attention before the condition worsens.

 Causes of Bloat in Dogs

 While the causes of GDV are unfortunately unknown for now, several studies (1, 2, 3) have shown a variety of factors common to dogs diagnosed with the condition.
-Bloat in dogs is primarily caused by the unusual and abnormal accumulation of air, gas, fluid or foam in the stomach.
-Gastric dilation can be severe enough to induce sudden swelling of your dog’s stomach, which can even rotate 90 to 360 degrees.
-The twisting further blocks the blood circulation traps the accumulated gas and often leads to shock and damage to the internal organs of your dog.
+GDV occurs when a dog’s stomach accumulates an unusual amount of air, gas, fluid, or foam, causing it to expand and even twist 90 to 360 degrees, leading to blockage of blood circulation and potentially fatal damage to internal organs.

 Bloat and Torsion in Dogs

-Bloat and Torsion in Dogs is a medical emergency more common to deep-chested dog breeds.
+Bloat and Torsion in Dogs are medical emergencies more common in deep-chested dog breeds.

 Treatment of Bloat in Dogs